Code-Institute-Submissions/CI-MS1-Hair-by-Jo/README.md

 ##### Devices

 The website was initially tested on different types of devices using Chrome DevTools to see if there were any immediate issues.
+The website works well on all mobile devices from 320px and upwards.